 Renaming Using Keyword CodesKeyword codes are used in the Separation Output section of the Document Settings screen and the PDF Bookmarks section of the Barcode Settings to create the file and folder names and bookmarks based on the barcode data, date, time, and the page number.
 DoxaScan can detect multiple barcodes and reads the document from top to bottom, right to left or left to right.
 The brackets surrounding the keyword name are required, and keyword codes are not case sensitive.
 Illustration: The Separation Output screen from the Document Settings screen lets you use keywords to name files and folders.
 The PDF Bookmark section of the Barcode Settings can contain keywords.
 Keywords:

 |%date||Produces today’s date using the format: MMDDYYYY.
-For example, if today’s date is July 14, 2010, the resulting value would be 07142010
+For example, if today’s date is July 14, 2010, the resulting value would be 07142010 %Date = 07142010|

 |%page||Produces the page number.|